snazzyatoms/Coffers/README.md

 - configurable currencies with symbols, starting balances, fractional digits, and formatting rules
 - transaction history with audit metadata
 - standalone-first economy loading with no Vault requirement
-- built-in Vault compatibility when older plugins still need it
+- optional Vault compatibility for servers that still need legacy plugin support
-- migration helpers for existing Vault-based economy setups
+- migration helpers for servers moving from Vault-backed economy setups into Coffers
 - a richer API for plugin-to-plugin integrations
 - starter commands:
   - `/coffers balance [player]`